 Admission to the Climate Adaptation Science specialization is contingent on departmental admission to a disciplinary degree program and will be coordinated with that program.

 To apply to the Climate Adaptation Science specialization, please provide the following materials, submitted as a single pdf to the Project Coordinator, Thad Nicholls.

 - List of any fellowships, research assistantships, or other financial support you have received

 - An essay of no more than 500 words that describes what attracts you to the Climate Adaptation Science research training program, what you want to gain from it, your prior relevant experience (educational, paid, volunteer, or recreational), and what you would bring to the program.
 We specifically want to know how you will contribute to your cohort and what your research and career goals are.

 Additionally, a limited number of 12-month fellowships are available and will be awarded for use during the Internship-Studio-Internship cycle (year 2 in the program).
-Your application should indicate whether you are applying for a fellowship and whether a fellowship is necessary for you to pursue the Climate Adaptation Science specialization.
+Your application should indicate (within the 500-word essay or on your CV or resume) whether you are applying for a fellowship and whether a fellowship is necessary for you to pursue the Climate Adaptation Science specialization.
 At this time, the fellowships we are able to offer are available only to U.S. citizens, nationals, and permanent residents.